blakadder/blog/_posts/2022-09-17-nspanel-pro-sideload.md

 connected to 10.1.1.144:5555
 ```

 Reassemble the panel and plug it into the base again.
+Make sure you've mounted the light and proximity sensor labelled "ALS" correctly.
 Once it boots up, run

 ```sh
 adb connect [ip_address]